A great resource for church audio

-One of the first you should think of if you want to achieve good sound without annoying your listeners and blowing your speakers is proper bass guitar adjustment.
+One of the first things you should think of if you want to achieve good sound without annoying your listeners and blowing your speakers is proper bass guitar adjustment.
 After gain setup, you’ll have to know something about EQing your bass.
-Things are not that simple as you think.
+Things are not as simple as you think.
 Like, plug the bass, tweak a bit eq knobs and rock on.
 No, no. That is not how you can achieve the awesome punchy bass sound that moves your chest.
-First things first, look around you, if you are in the room and there are ceramics, glass, in other words, flat surfaces you or your audio engineer should put a lot of effort to make your sound good enough.
+First things first, look around you, if you are in the room and there are ceramics, glass, in other words, flat surfaces you or your audio engineer should put a lot of effort into making your sound good enough.

-Best EQ settings for Bass Guitar
+Best EQ settings for bass

 If you are micing the amp you’ll have to think of the proper placement of that mic, room, gain, etc. Yeah, it is much easier to go directly to the mixer.
 Some of the older musicians would say, “Hey, just turn your bass knob up and you’ll get that bass punch”.
 It could work, but not with any bass guitar, not with any PA system.
-They just get used to vintage equipment and don’t understand the definition and clarity which new PA systems can provide you with.
+They just get used to vintage equipment and don’t understand the definition and clarity that new PA systems can provide you with.

 Punchy bass will also require cutting some of the frequencies.
-Maybe you’ve noticed that sometimes, on some stages or in clubs, frequency, usually from 120hz to 130hz is making such a mess with your bass, guitar, and also kick drum.
+Maybe you’ve noticed that sometimes, on some stages or in clubs, frequency, usually from 120hz to 130hz is making such a mess with your bass, guitar, and kick drum.
 It can be so annoying.
-You can’t cut it to the floor, don’t do that, you will lose some of vibe that your bass is producing.
-Find a spot where you bass will not leave a muddy, long tail note and still own its definition.
+You can’t cut it to the floor, don’t do that, you will lose some of the vibe that your bass is producing.
+Find a spot where your bass will not leave a muddy, long tail note and still own its definition.

-How to fix a muddy bass mix
+How to fix a muddy mix

 How to mix bass guitar with kick drum

-Don’t let kick and bass fighting who will take the lead in the mix, let them work together.
-We know that you’ve probably heard this phrase like a million times and you need a concrete solution for making the bass and kick flow smoothly together.
+Don’t let kick and bass fight over who will take the lead in the mix, let them work together.
+We know that you’ve probably heard this phrase a million times and you need a concrete solution for making the bass and kick flow smoothly together.
 Like everything else in music, there is no specific rule on how to do this.
 It is up to the engineer’s choice and genre you play.
 If you EQ both, kick and bass similarly they are going to fight each other for the room in the mix.

 Your EQing choice and level adjustment should depend on which one you’ve chosen to lead the low-end space.
 We recommend EQing the bass and kick opposite one another.
 For example, if you boost kick at 60hz – 80hz, you should pay attention and not let the bass dominate in these frequencies.
-If you add 700hz to the bass guitar cutting the kick at the same frequency will let bass enough room to work properly and express itself.
+If you add 700hz to the bass guitar cutting the kick at the same frequency will give bass enough room to work properly and express itself.
 The main point is just to make sure these two aren’t competing for space in the mix.

-Using a high pass filter for a great bass mix
+Equalisation with a high pass filter

 We think that you will be more than surprised and satisfied with your sound using an HPF (high pass filter).
 Some of you might find your instrument sound tinny…Again, it all depends on PA system you play on.
 Every mixer has HPF and it usually cuts everything below 80hz.
 If you could manage to cut everything below 60-70hz it would be perfect.
 It will cut all the sub-bass rumble that you don’t need at all.
-You’ll still have that mighty sub and mid definition.
-Keep in mind that frequencies in the range from 60hz -80hz are crucial for making the perfect low-end mix.
+You’ll still have that mighty sub and mid-definition.
+Keep in mind that frequencies in the range of 60hz -80hz are crucial for making the perfect low-end mix.

-Main frequency ranges for bass mix
+Main frequency ranges for bass

 60 – 200hz: